 "I always have the desire to score," he confessed.
 "Although I want to help the squad in the defensive phase, scoring a goal remains something incomparable."

-PSG are currently eight points clear at the top of Ligue 1, while they cruised into the quarter-finals of the Champions League with a resounding 6-1 aggregate win over Bayer Leverkusen.
+PSG is currently eight points clear at the top of Ligue 1, while they cruised into the quarter-finals of the Champions League with a resounding 6-1 aggregate win over Bayer Leverkusen.